 Both procedures are also non-invasive and pretty low risk.
 This means there is no downtime and you can get right back to work or your daily activities after the procedure.
 There are no incisions made nor any openings created.
 This would also help lessen or remove the risk of having an infection due to the treatment procedure.

-Often Ultrasonic Cavitation is done at a salon or medispa, but there are several home ultrasonic cavitation machines that are worth checking out.
+Often Ultrasonic Cavitation is done at a salon or medispa, but there are several home ultrasonic cavitation machines and (cheaper) fat burners that are worth checking out.
 Similarly, Coolsculpting machines are often used at home.
 One of the most popular coolsculpting systems is Isavera’s Fat Freezing System.
 We reviewed Isavera’s system here.

 Anesthesia Is Not Required